24th February 2026

 A key advantage of AI in industrial production is its scalability.
 Successful pilot projects can easily be extended to other production lines and locations.
 Artificial intelligence in production grows with the company's requirements and can be integrated step by step into the entire production process.

-Checking the data basis:
+Evaluation of the data basis:

-Our potential analysis automatically checks whether your historical machine data is suitable and complete.
+The potential analysis automatically checks whether your historical machine data is suitable and complete.

-Quick installation:
+Fast installation:

 Predictive maintenance: